-Still quite- Recently graduated, I like to hear keynotes of executives at such event. Or when they are at universities.

 And we cannot count the numbers of articles, bad or good about this matter.

 Mr Palihapitiya then, sort of, smoothen his words.
 But his appearance and the emotions he brings into his words at Standford around social media are feeling quite sincere.
-But let’s here him in the first minute of this viedo to understand better what he wanted to say:
+But let’s heae him in the first minute of this video to understand better what he wanted to say:

 The point is how do we really engage with online communities?
 It is a bit like everything, too much is bad.
 Too much sugar is bad, social media only is bad.
 Social media cannot take a central place, cannot be the center of relationship.
 This is simply not how humans are wired.
 It can bring some density in the exchange, it can sustain a relation, it can turn on some particular brain parts, but it rarely is a long term solution for exchanging or only in a very narrow/superficial matter or role.